Salouo/reflective-actions-decision-assistant/README.md

 # 🤖 Ambiguous-Command Robot Assistant

-*A lightweight toolkit for teaching a home robot to infer “thoughtful” actions from ambiguous user commands with LLMs / VLMs.*

----

 ## Introduction
 This project aims to develop a support robot that can understand **ambiguous** user commands and proactively perform helpful actions.
 Our current method leverages the reasoning power of Large Language Models (LLMs) and Vision-Language Models (VLMs) to predict the best actions in a living-room scenario.